Meiteusz/API-Desenv/README.md

 # API-Desenv
-Leaning about API's with node.js
+Leaning about API's with node.js, express and next.js

 # Run
 - `npm init -y`